muesli/deckmaster/README.md

 #### Smart Button

 A button that can alter its label dynamically.
-Takes the same configuration as `button`.

 ```toml
 [keys.widget]